nibyou/keycloak/README.md

 @Module({
   imports: [
-    KeycloakModule, // <-- the module to your app module ],
+    KeycloakModule, // <-- add the module to your app module ],
   controllers: [AppController],
   providers: [AppService],